Maillard Sampling: Boltzmann Exploration Done Optimally: CONCLUSION

 \section{CONCLUSION}

-We have revisited the Maillard sampling algorithm, improved its regret bound, and proposed a variation of Maillard sampling that enjoys a better minimax regret bound.
+We have revisited Maillard sampling, improved its regret bound, and proposed a variant that enjoys a better minimax regret bound.
+As Boltzmann exploration is popular in reinforcement learning for its simplicity yet is provably suboptimal~\cite{cb17boltzmann}, we highly recommend that the practitioners try the following simplified version of MS as a replacement for Boltzmann exploration:

+where both $B\ge 1$ is to be tuned and $\sigma^2$ can also be tuned when the sub-Gaussian parameter is unknown.
+This version is simple enough to cause no friction for a quick implementation yet enjoys good guarantees in bandit problems.

 Our work opens up numerous exciting research directions.
-First, it would be interesting to further improve Maillard sampling to match the regret guarantees of AdaUCB, which has a regret bound that is not achieved by any other algorithms in the literature.
-Second, it would be interesting to specialize Maillard sampling for the exponential family of distributions.
-Given the similarity of MS to IMED~\cite{honda15non} for Gaussian rewards (see Appendix~\ref{sec:relatedalg}), we conjecture that the index used in IMED may provide a guideline for the search of the right sampling probability.
-Finally, while Maillard sampling can be tuned to enjoy small expected regret, it tends to have a large variance.
+First, we can further investigate MS or even improve its mathematical properties.
+For example, while \MSP allowed us to achieve the minimax ratio $\sqrt{\log(K)}$, it is not clear whether MS can achieve the same guarantee without further modifications.
+The same issue happens with Thompson sampling -- the minimax ratio of $\sqrt{\log(K)}$ of Thompson sampling is achieved only after inflating the posterior probability~\cite[Theorem 1.3]{agrawal17nearoptimal}.
+Also, we conjecture that MS is better than UCB under the delayed-reward setting since this is known to be true for randomized algorithms such as Thompson sampling~\cite{chapelle11anempirical}; see also \citet[Section 6]{dudik11efficient}.
+It would be interesting to verify the conjecture theoretically and empirically.
+Second, It would be interesting to further improve MS to match the regret guarantees of AdaUCB, which has the best-known regret bound in the literature.
+Third, it would be interesting to generalize MS to the exponential family of distributions or to the linear bandit setting.
+A natural candidate for the former is to take the MED algorithm~\cite{honda11asymptotically}, which is a generalization of MS as mentioned in related work, and perform finite time analyses.
+Finally, while MS can be tuned to enjoy small expected regret, it tends to have a large variance.
 It would be interesting to study the fundamental tradeoff between the expected pseudo regret and its variance.